obronchain/obronchain.github.io/index.md

 title: Biography
 ---

-Since 2017, I have been working as a researcher in the Cryptography Research Group at UCLouvain, Belgium under the supervision of Professor [F.-X.
+In 2017, I started to work as a researcher in the Cryptography Research Group at UCLouvain, Belgium under the supervision of Professor [F.-X.
 Standaert](https://perso.uclouvain.be/fstandae/).
 I received my PhD on January 2022 which was focusing on the evaluation and implementation of side-channel countermeasures.
-I am now a post-doc in the same research group.
+I am now working at NXP Semiconductors, Belgium, where I am mostly focusing on the deployment of post-quantum cryptography into embedded systems.

 I am also a co-founder of the [SIMPLE-crypto](https://www.simple-crypto.dev/)